Surya Bahadur Thapa: Resignation

-On May 7, 2004, Thapa resigned after to a street protest staged by the five party alliance.
+On 7 May 2004, Thapa resigned after a street protest staged by the five party alliance.
 In his resignation speech to the nation, he insisted that he would continue to play an active role to forge national consensus.
 Thapa lead a caretaker government for 25 days as the parties failed to nominate a consensual individual to the post of the prime minister.
-He officially stepped down on June 2.
+He officially stepped down on 2 June.

 In August 2004, Thapa made his first public statement after his resignation, asking the party leadership to call for a Special General Convention.
 The Special General Convention was never called, however.
 Thapa then proposed the Broader National Political Conference amongst all democratic political parties in order to create an alternative democratic force in the country against the new Maoist government.

-Rastriya Janshakti Party emerged from a split in the Rastriya Prajatantra Party, as Thapa left RPP on November 4, 2004.
-On November 19, 2004, Thapa and his followers opened a contact office in Balutwar, Kathmandu, to organise a "broad political conference" and coordinate the construction of a new party.
-The RJP was founded on March 13, 2005.
-The political conference was, however, postponed due to the imposition of emergency rule by King Gyanendra on February 1, 2005.
+Rastriya Janshakti Party emerged from a split in the Rastriya Prajatantra Party, as Thapa left RPP on 4 November 2004.
+On 19 November 2004, Thapa and his followers opened a contact office in Balutwar, Kathmandu, to organise a "broad political conference" and coordinate the construction of a new party.
+The RJP was founded on 13 March 2005.
+The political conference was, however, postponed due to the imposition of emergency rule by King Gyanendra on 1 February 2005.

-RJP had expressed differences with King Gyanendra after the February 1, 2005, coup on political appointments in the local administrations.
+RJP had expressed differences with King Gyanendra after the 1 February 2005, coup on political appointments in the local administrations.
 RJP accused the King of eliminating the forces working for constitutional monarchy, through his political actions.
 At the time, RJP tried to profile itself as a centrist party, in between positions advocating direct monarchical rule and republic.
 During the Loktantra Andolan, the RJP suggested that the King Gyanendra would initiate talks with constitutional forces.
 When the King was stripped of his political powers by the interim parliament, RJP did not object, and in November 2006, the Prajatantrik Nepal Party led by Keshar Bahadur Bista merged into RJP.

 Ahead of the Constituent Assembly election, RJP proposed having a mixed election system, with 75 district representatives and 230 members elected through proportional representation.
 The party also proposed creating an "Ethnic Assembly" as the upper house of parliament.